|

 Legolas double, sitting at the head of the ring-shaped

-table, between his betrothed and her father, rose and welcomed
+table between his betrothed and her father, rose and welcomed

-his unexpected guests.
-Suilad, gwador nín,
+his guests.
+Suilad, gwador nín, he said

-he said to Legolas.
+to Legolas.
 Baren bar lin.

 Legolas returned his formal greeting, then added, in Westron,